 Other poor performances include Michelle Ruff as the semi-kuudere Minami Iwasaki, Hynden Walch as the pint-sized Yutaka Kobayakawa, and several minor roles.

 #4 Lack of purpose

-Lucky Star is absolutely fond of playing with the audience’s expectations like this, by telling bad jokes on purpose or dedicating obscene amounts of time to setups that never get a punchline.
-And it kind of works, at first.
+Lucky Star is absolutely fond of playing with the audience’s expectations like this.
+It loves telling bad jokes on purpose or dedicating obscene amounts of time to setups that never get a punchline.
+And it kind of works, but only for a short while.

 Instead, it bring to light the same sentiment I voiced a few weeks ago: “bad writing is still bad, even if you do it deliberately”.